Skip to main content

 DCU:Innovate and the RDC (Regional Development Centre) in Dundalk jointly deliver the New Frontiers programme in the Border mid-east region.
-This partnership between Dundalk Institute of Technology and Dublin City University means that New Frontiers participants have access to the expertise, facilities, and resources of both locations.
+This partnership between Dundalk Institute of Technology and Dublin City University gives early-stage entrepreneurs access to the combined strengths, expertise, and innovation infrastructure of two leading institutions.

 DCU:Innovate is deeply embedded in Enterprise Ireland’s commercialisation and spin-out ecosystem, with a strong track record supporting deep-tech startups and university-based ventures.
 Participants benefit from access to high-quality mentoring, R&D collaboration opportunities, and a dynamic start-up community connected to DCU’s broader innovation network – all giving founders a valuable springboard to develop and grow scalable businesses in a supportive, research-driven environment.